Design Research for Complex Systems

 The unorthodox teaching model at Harbour Space is inspired by the Finnish education system.
 For three weeks, Design Research for Complex Systems is my students’ only class.
 We meet every day for three hours a day, giving us ample time and focus to dive deep into the rich and often challenging subject matter.

-Students select their own areas of study, and have explored complex systems like global shipping, education, urban transportation, financial systems in emerging markets, and new media.
+Students select their own areas of study, and have explored complex systems like global shipping, education, urban transportation, financial systems, and labor markets.

 Course Overview